 7. Pause Before Reacting

 When children misbehave, you probably often react quickly.
 Instead, pause briefly before responding.
 Taking a moment to breathe helps you respond calmly (from your thinking brain) rather than react emotionally.
 Give up the myth that you have to respond quickly to influence behavior.
-Your calm, consistent connection is what really influences cooperation as does the application of effective positive discipline strategies.
+Your calm, consistent connection is what really influences cooperation, as does the application of effective positive discipline strategies.

-A special note: This is especially important if you grew up with Adverse Childhood Experiences (ACEs).
-Parents’ own ACEs —such as exposure to neglect, family conflict, abuse, or chronic stress during childhood—can influence how you respond to stress as adults.
-Research shows that early adversity can affect emotional regulation, stress responses, and expectations about relationships.
-When parents with unresolved ACEs face the everyday demands of work and parenting, those earlier experiences may make stressful situations feel more intense or harder to manage, contributing to emotional overload in families.
-For example, if you grew up in a highly critical or unpredictable environment, you may become more reactive during conflict with your own children or feel overwhelmed when trying to meet high expectations for parenting today.
+For example, if you grew up in a highly critical or unpredictable environment, you may become more reactive during conflict with your children or feel overwhelmed when trying to meet high expectations for parenting today.
 Recognizing the impact of ACEs is not about blame; rather, it helps you understand your stress responses and seek supportive strategies—such as reflection, therapy, or parenting education—that can break cycles of stress and create healthier emotional environments for your children.

 8. Lower the Parenting Perfection Bar

-“Good enough parenting is enough.”
+Remind yourself: “Good enough parenting is enough.”

 9. Practice Family Gratitude

-“What is one thing you’re grateful for today?”
+At dinner or bedtime, simply ask: “What is one thing you are grateful for today?”

 10. The Bedtime Emotional Reset

-“Is there anything you’re worried about tomorrow?”
+Before lights out, ask: “Is there anything you are worried about for tomorrow?”

 If you’re experiencing emotional overload, you may notice: